signalfx/splunk-otel-ruby/MIGRATING.md

 1. Remove `signalfx` from your Gemfile.

-### Deploy the Splunk Ruby agent

-To install the Splunk Distribution of OpenTelemetry Ruby, see the [README.md](README.md).

 ## Migrate to the Splunk Distribution of OpenTelemetry Ruby

 We're currently only testing installation using Bundler with RubyGems as a source.